On December 8, 2021, a single plot of digital real estate sold for $4.3 million in a metaverse called The Sandbox.

-When buying directly from the metaverse itself, a purchase can be as simple as clicking the “buy now” button of a piece of property that you like.
+When buying directly from the metaverse itself, a purchase can be as simple as clicking the “buy now” button on a piece of property that you like.

 When buying from other owners, like traditional real estate, an offer is made which is presented to the owner through the platform.

-If the offer is accepted, the transaction is made, and the digital land flows from their wallet to your wallet and an NFT-title is created in which you are the exclusive owner.
+If the offer is accepted, the transaction is made, and the digital real estate flows from their wallet to your wallet and an NFT-title is created in which you are the exclusive owner.

 4) Keep It Secure

 One of the biggest concerns over cryptocurrency and crypto-assets is security.